oyster-catcher/BoosterGuidance/README.md

 Unzip the zip for for BoosterGuidance inside your KSP installations GameData directory.
 You should then see the directory BoosterGuidance containing a DLL, this readme file and the License.
+Note that ModuleManager is a dependency.
+Without it the mod will work although the BoosterGuidance settings will not be saved with your craft or saved games.

 ## USING